openframeworks/ofBook/editorsGuide.md

 ##Referring to code in text

 ###Variables, functions, and functions with arguments
 Referring to code in text can be tricky.
-Here is a list of uniform practices to use when referring to the following keywords, variable types, functions, etc...
+Here is a list of uniform practices to use when referring to the following keywords, variable types, functions, etc __in text__.

 - `variableName`
-- `ClassName` or `ofClassName`
+- `CustomClassName` or `ofClassName`
 - `functionName()` where the function requires __no__ parameter.
 - `functionName(...)` where the function requires __one or more__ parameter.

-###Misc
+##Misc
 Be careful not to interchange the use of "parameter" and "argument".
 See the accepted answer to [this](http://stackoverflow.com/questions/1788923/parameter-vs-argument) Stack Overflow question for more info.

 When referring to a __specific__ line of example code try to mention it in-line without the semicolon. e.g. `ofBackground(255)` instead of like this `ofBackground(255);`.